iansinnott/eslint-config-zen/README.md

-# My personal ESLint Config
+# ESLint Config

+An ESLint config for use with the latest ESNext features, React and Flow

 ## Quick Install